apache/beam/website/www/site/content/en/blog/unit-testing-in-beam.md

      result
 ```

-###The following cover other testing best practices:
+## Other testing best practices:

-1) Test all error messages you raise.
+1) Test all error messages that you raise.
-2) Cover any edge cases that might be present in your data.
+2) Cover any edge cases that might exist in your data.
-3) Notice that in example 1, we could have written the `beam.Map` step with lambda functions:
+3) Example 1 could have written the `beam.Map` step with lambda functions instead of with `beam.Map(median_house_value_per_bedroom)`:

 ```
 beam.Map(lambda x: x.strip().split(',')) | beam.Map(lambda x: float(x[8])/float(x[4])
 ```

-, instead of `beam.Map(median_house_value_per_bedroom)`.
-The latter (separating lambdas into a helper function) is the recommended approach for more testable code, as changes to the function would be modularized.
+Separating lambdas into a helper function by using `beam.Map(median_house_value_per_bedroom)` is the recommended approach for more testable code, because changes to the function would be modularized.

-5) Use the `assert_that` statement to ensure that PCollection values match up correctly, such as done above
+4) Use the `assert_that` statement to ensure that `PCollection` values match correctly, as in the previous example.

-For more pointed guidance on testing on Beam/Dataflow, see the [Google Cloud documentation](https://cloud.google.com/dataflow/docs/guides/develop-and-test-pipelines).
-Additionally, see some more examples of unit testing in Beam [here](https://github.com/apache/beam/blob/736cf50430b375d32093e793e1556567557614e9/sdks/python/apache_beam/ml/inference/base_test.py#L262).
+For more guidance about testing on Beam and Dataflow, see the [Google Cloud documentation](https://cloud.google.com/dataflow/docs/guides/develop-and-test-pipelines).
+For more examples of unit testing in Beam, see [the `base_test.py` code](https://github.com/apache/beam/blob/736cf50430b375d32093e793e1556567557614e9/sdks/python/apache_beam/ml/inference/base_test.py#L262).

 Special thanks to Robert Bradshaw, Danny McCormick, XQ Hu, Surjit Singh, and Rebecca Spzer, who helped refine the ideas in this post.